nclarius/shell-scripts/kwin-debug/README.md

 - In the terminal: `journalctl -g 'kwindebug' -f`
 - Or with the graphical application KSystemLog, filtered by message content "kwindebug".

-This will show window properties as windows are added or activated.
+This will show window information as windows are added or activated, i.e. simply click a window to print its properties.
 The log can be viewed live or retrospectively.

 ## Modificaiton